ElectionAuditWare/audit-conductor/README.md

     pip install zerotest

-You can run a "smoketest" by starting up the server (see Usage), optionally capturing the debug output (stdout and stderr), and then running these tests.
+You can run a "smoketest" of the server code by starting up the server (see Usage), optionally capturing the debug output (stdout and stderr), and then running these tests.
+It currently makes a few dozen HTTP requests to set up the server and enter 6 ballot interpretations, and checks the exact json responses to every request.

     pytest test/test_reset.py
     pytest test/test_comparison_setup.py